 Emergency dental appointments

-- If you need help finding an NHS dentist, please visit www.nhs.uk
+If you need help finding an NHS dentist, visit the NHS website.

 Lots of minor illnesses can be effectively treated at home.
 Keep a well stocked medicine cabinet to help relieve any minor symptoms.
-An example of when you should self care would be hangovers, minor cuts and bruises along with coughs and colds.
+Examples of when you should use self care would be hangovers, minor cuts and bruises along with coughs and colds.

 A&E is for serious injuries and life threatening conditions only.
 If you go to A&E with minor health problems you may be turned away and directed to a more suitable NHS service.